jroes/goth/README.md

 # Goth

 Goth is a web authentication system written in Go.
-With Goth, you get out-of- the-box user sign in, sign up, and sign out functionality to kick off building y our web app.
+With Goth, you get out-of- the-box user sign in, sign up, and sign out functionality to kick off building your web app.

 ## Installation
 ```